- Home

 How hormone therapy is given

 The main hormone therapy for hormone-dependent cancer of the uterus is progesterone that has been produced in a laboratory.
-High-dose progesterone is available in tablet form (usually medroxyprogesterone) or through a hormone-releasing intrauterine device (IUD) called a Mirena, which is placed into the uterus by your doctor (if you have not had a hysterectomy).
-Other hormone drugs may be available on clinical trials.
-Talk to your doctor about the risks and benefits of the different methods.
+High-dose progesterone is available in tablet form (usually medroxyprogesterone) or, if you have not had a hysterectomy, through a hormone-releasing intrauterine device (IUD) called a Mirena.
+A Mirena is placed into the uterus by your doctor.

 Side effects of hormone therapy

-The common side effects of progesterone treatment include:
+Common side effects of progesterone treatment include:

 - breast tenderness